Jenbai22/ripe-tomatoes/journals/leo_galvan.md

 Today, I worked on:

 1. We cont team coding and stretch goals, we worked on the favorites feature where a user can add it to their account and they can now see all their movie they have added and delete them as well.

+## Jan 20

+Today, I worked on:

+1. We cont team coding and worked on stretched goals.
+We added some small easter eggs where a small loading screen appears during loading page, add some more things to detail page.